core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Following a state loss (e.g., due to a reboot), a device MUST complete a successful KUDOS execution before performing an exchange of OSCORE-protected application data with another peer, unless:

 * The device is CAPABLE and implements a functionality for safely reusing old keying material, such as that described in {{Section B.1 of RFC8613}}; or
-* The device is exchanging OSCORE-protected data as part of a KUDOS execution in either of the KUDOS messages, as described in {{ssec-message-handling}}.
-In such case, the plain CoAP request composed before OSCORE protection of the KUDOS message may include an application payload, if admitted by the request method.
+* The device is exchanging OSCORE-protected data within a KUDOS messages, as described in {{ssec-message-handling}}.
+In such case, the plain CoAP message composed before OSCORE protection of the KUDOS message can include an application payload, if admitted.

 ### Selection of KUDOS Mode {#no-fs-signaling}

+The following refers to CTX\_BOOTSTRAP as to the OSCORE Security Context where the OSCORE Master Secret is the Bootstrap Master Secret and the Master Salt is the Bootstrap Master Salt {{key-material-handling}}.

 During a KUDOS execution, the two peers agree on whether to perform the key update procedure in FS mode or no-FS mode, by leveraging the "No Forward Secrecy" bit, 'p', in the 'x' byte of the OSCORE Option value of the KUDOS messages (see {{ssec-oscore-option-extensions}}).
-The 'p' bit practically determines what OSCORE Security Context to use as input to updateCtx() during the KUDOS execution, consistently with the indicated mode.
+The 'p' bit practically determines what OSCORE Security Context CTX\_IN to use as input to updateCtx() during the KUDOS execution, consistently with the indicated mode.

-* If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers as input CTX\_OLD, meaning the current OSCORE Security Context shared with the other peer as is.
+* If the 'p' bit is set to 0 (FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers CTX\_IN to be CTX\_OLD, i.e., the current OSCORE Security Context shared with the other peer as is.
 In particular, CTX\_OLD includes Latest Master Secret as OSCORE Master Secret and Latest Master Salt as OSCORE Master Salt.

-* If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers as input CTX\_BOOTSTRAP, that is it derives a new OSCORE Security Context using the Bootstrap Master Secret as OSCORE Master Secret and Bootstrap Master Salt as OSCORE Master Salt.
-Thus, every execution of KUDOS in no-FS mode between these two peers considers the same pair (Master Secret, Master Salt) in the OSCORE Security Context CTX\_BOOTSTRAP provided as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.
+* If the 'p' bit is set to 1 (no-FS mode), the updateCtx() function used to derive CTX\_TEMP or CTX\_NEW considers CTX\_IN to be CTX\_BOOTSTRAP.
+Thus, every execution of KUDOS in no-FS mode between these two peers considers the same CTX\_BOOTSTRAP, i.e., the same CTX\_IN, as input to the updateCtx() function, hence the impossibility to achieve forward secrecy.

-   Note that this means that in the state machine described in sechtion {#ssec-state-machine}, any derived OSCORE Security Context created for protection or unprotection of a KUDOS message where the 'p' bit is set to 1 will take CTX\_BOOTSTRAP as input to updateCtx().
+  Note that, in the state machine described in section {#ssec-state-machine}, updateCtx() will take CTX\_BOOTSTRAP as input when creating every OSCORE Security Context for protecting or unprotecting a KUDOS message where the 'p' bit is set to 1.

+  If at least one KUDOS message in a successful KUDOS execution had the 'p' bit set to 1, that KUDOS execution is considered to have been run in the no-FS mode.

+  When a peer moves to the **Pre-IDLE** stage after having succesfully completed a KUDOS execution in the no-FS mode, then the peer MUST additionally perform the following as first step of the **Pre-IDLE** stage:

+   0. Delete CTX\_BOOTSTRAP

 A peer determines to run KUDOS either in FS or no-FS mode with another peer as follows.